-Crash shuts down multiple northbound lanes of I-95 near NW 95th street
+Lanes reopened after crash in northbound express lanes of I-95 near 95th street

 NORTHWEST MIAMI-DADE, FLA.
-(WSVN) - A fiery crash caused authorities to shut down the northbound and three express lanes of Interstate 95 near Northwest 95th Street, Wednesday night.
+(WSVN) - A fiery crash caused authorities to shut down multiple northbound lanes of Interstate 95 near Northwest 95th Street for several hours, Wednesday night.

 Around 7:45 p.m., Miami-Dade Fire Rescue and Florida Highway Patrol responded to the crash in the northbound express lanes of I-95 between 95th Street and 103rd Street.
+By 10 p.m., the scene was cleared and the lanes reopened.

+Two people were transported to the hospital due to smoke inhalation, fire officials said.

 Remember, if you see news happening and can do so safely, take a picture or shoot video and send it to: senditto7@wsvn.com.